kronostechnologies/devman/README.md

  * You work on multiple projects that contain multiple repos and want to manage them from a unique tool.

  * You are somewhat bored of cd'ing into your repos and want to control a specific repo, or group from any shell.

  * You are most tired of clicking on your GUI to update all your repos and want to get up to speed with CLI users. ;-)

 ## Prerequisites

-  - git is installed on your system (or msysgit)
+  - git is installed on your system (or msysgit on cygwin)

   - python is installed on your system.

   - your github ssh access is configured for
     * key-based access or
     * https access (using a .netrc file) or
     * using git-credential-winstore plugin (Windows)

-## SETUP

-  * Configure repo groups in yaml files group-name.yaml in "repos" folder
-    * Each group contains a set of repos that are managed as a whole.
-    * You then refer to a group of repositories when you want to do any operation.
-  * When you specify no arguments, default group is processed.
-  * devman.conf (TODO)

 ## USAGE
-### Linux / Mac

 ```
 devman -h